philanc/slua/README.md

 - lpeg (from LPeg 1.0.0)
 - luazen (a small library with basic crypto and compression functions)
 - nacl (the NaCl crypto library, from Dan Bernstein et al. This small Lua wrapper is based on the *tweet nacl* implementation which is also included)
-- mtcp (a minimal socket library for tcp connections)
+- minisock (a minimal socket library for tcp connections)
 - luaproc (multi-threading library)
 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)